sinsoku/rbs-trace/README.md

 ## Code of Conduct

-Everyone interacting in the Rbs::Trace project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sinsoku/rbs-trace/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the RBS::Trace project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/sinsoku/rbs-trace/blob/main/CODE_OF_CONDUCT.md).